 The Evolution Of TikTok

 Tiktok wasn't always what we know it to be now, the social media was originally called Musical.ly and was created to allow people to make lip-syncing content.
 This rebrand took place in 2018 after the app was brought by a Chinese company called ByteDance.
-At the time the app had 100 million monthly uses.
+At the time the app had 100 million monthly users.

 Musical.ly allowed users to upload 15-second clips of themselves lip-syncing to popular songs and grew in popularity after the app Vine closed down.
 As time has gone on, Tiktok has become more and more like Vine - as its content has moved away from lip-syncing to including sketches and more original content.

 Tiktok is a social media platform that allows its users to create, discover, and share videos between 30 seconds and 3 minutes long.
 These videos can include dancing, lip-syncing, singing, life hacks, art creation, comedy sketches, and much more.
 The app is set up in a way that allows users to share these videos with people who have similar interests to them.